-Local FTP server port - It can be other than default port 21.
+Local FTP server port It can be other than default port 21.
 If you find that you want to change the port to a port number other than 21, you will need to specify the port when connecting to the FTP server.
-For example
+For example FTP://68.5.1.81:60 (if you are to use port 60 for your FTP server port)

-1st FTP server - The domain name or IP address of the external FTP server.
+1st FTP server -The domain name or IP address of the external FTP server.
 The following user settings must be correctly configured for remote access.